holographicSol/SatIO/README.md

     * Reduces required wires/wiring to build the platform each time a new module is required.
     * Reduces cost because money can instead be built on PCB fab and components.
     * Makes the platform more easy to work with overall.
+    * Able to flash new firmware to the board (to both MCU's individually).

     [The platform (PCB)]